 5 Things To Do in April 2018 in Amsterdam

-Spending Easter in Amsterdam wouldn’t be complete without a visit to Keukenhof.
+Spending Easter in Amsterdam wouldn’t be complete without a visit to the tulip gardens of Keukenhof.
 Keukenhof is the largest and most famous spring garden.
 You’ll find a large variety of blossoming flowers in colourful fields.
 In 2018 Keukenhof is open from March 22 to May 13.

 The flower bulb fields of Keukenhof are there only for show.
 Between the city of Haarlem and Leiden there are many large Dutch flower fields.
 The flowers here, gladioli, hyacinths, lilies, narcissi, daffodils, crocuses, irises, dahlias and tulips grow here for commercial purpose.
 We call this region the Bollenstreek (the Bulb Region).

 Biking around the Dutch flower fields

 You can bike around these fields as well.
 Try to rent a bike for a day in Amsterdam and take the bike in the train to either Haarlem or Leiden.
 Ask the tourist information office, for example at Amsterdam Central Station or the bike rental shops for maps with suggested bike routes in the bulb region.

 Keukenhof is located in Lisse, between The Hague (Den Haag) and Amsterdam.
 From Amsterdam you can take a train to Schiphol Airport or Leiden and take the Arriva Keukenhof Express bus (bus 858) from there.

 Combine an hour-long cruise with a visit to the Keukenhof.
 Come to Keukenhof, housing the world’s most beautiful spring garden.

 Then you have the option to step in a luxurious cruise boat, where you will be taken along: beautiful imposing canal-side houses.
 You can choose which of the two visits you want to do first, so you could do the canal tour first, and then visit the Keukenhof.